What are Creatine Monohydrates?

 This study helps to confirm the role creatine can play in offsetting age-related muscle wasting if combined with a strength training regime.

-Creatine Improves Performance & Muscle Mass Status in Vegetarians
+9. Creatine Improves Performance and Muscle Mass Status in Vegeterians

 Traditionally a group with lower creatine levels compared to their meat-eating counterparts, vegetarians stand to miss out on the benefits creatine supplies, unless of course they supplement, it appears.
 It was also thought that given vegetarians' initial low creatine levels, they would be more sensitive to its erogenic effects.